DominicRoyStang/algorithms/README.md

 # Environment Setup

-To run the code natively, install NodeJS
+To run the code natively:
+1. install NodeJS

-To run the code in containers, install Docker
+To run the code in containers:
+1. install Docker
+2. install docker-compose

 # Run the code (native)